Guided Bike Tours of Scottsdale

 Your Casual bike tour…

 Our expertly maintained bike fleet consists of multi-geared bikes specifically designed for ease of use and comfort on both paved bike paths, roads, and the occasional hard dirt surface along the banks of the Scottsdale canal network.
 AOA provides helmets, snacks, and water for the duration of the tour.
 Your knowledgeable guide will lead you on a carefully mapped route along designated bike paths, canal banks and the lightly-traveled suburban streets of sunny Arizona.
 In the early part of the day wildlife abounds in the lush arroyos through which the neighborhood bike paths wind.
 Look for desert cottontail rabbits hopping away into the underbrush and watch out for quails crossing the path!
 Your tour can start from the AOA office and explore the many bikeways that abound in North Scottsdale, or we’ll load up the bikes and cruise further afield.
 Upon request we can operate our guided bike tours at Tempe Town Lake, Mill Avenue, or Papago Park – please note these may require an additional fee.

-The Sonoran Desert covers the lower half of Arizona minus some sub-tropic area in the southeastern corner, the extreme southeastern portion of California, and parts of the Baja Peninsula and Mexico.
+The Sonoran Desert covers the lower half of Arizona minus, the extreme southeastern portion of California, and parts of the Baja Peninsula and Mexico.
 It’s a 55-million-acre world of rugged mountain ranges, ancient lava flows, rivers, underground springs, sprawling sand dunes and yes, cities.
 The Sonoran is the hottest desert in the United States (although not in the world) and is the most tropical.
 On a worldwide scale, we are the most temperate desert on the globe generally remaining between 32 and 118 degrees Fahrenheit, making this a great area for many plants and animals.

 © The Nature Conservancy